Vince Morales

-Vince Morales (born November 12, 1990) is an American mixed martial artist who competed in the Featherweight division most recently for the Ultimate Fighting Championship (UFC).
-A professional mixed martial artist since 2015, Morales has also competed in Bellator.
+Vince Morales (born November 12, 1990) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2015, Morales has also competed in Bellator.

 Background

 Morales grew up in Ontario, Oregon and started wrestling while attending Ontario High School.
-Despite going winless in wrestling in his freshman year and halfway of the sophomore year, he ended becoming a state champion in his senior year.
-Morales attended Boise State University for a spell, but dropped out due to family issues.
+Despite going winless in wrestling in his freshman year and halfway through the sophomore year, he ended up becoming a state champion in his senior year.
+Morales attended Boise State University for a spell but dropped out due to family issues.

 Mixed martial arts career

 Early career

-Morales made his MMA debut at featherweight against Joseph Cleveland on May 15, 2015 at FSF - Front Street Fights 5.
+Morales made his MMA debut at featherweight against Joseph Cleveland on May 15, 2015, at FSF - Front Street Fights 5.
 He won the fight via submission with a rear-naked choke in the first round.

-Following his MMA debut, Morales mainly fought within the Idaho regional MMA circuit, competing within organisations such as King of the Cage and Front Street Fights, wherein he held the organisation's featherweight title.
+Following his MMA debut, Morales mainly fought within the Idaho regional MMA circuit, competing within organizations such as King of the Cage and Front Street Fights, wherein he held the organization's featherweight title.

 Bellator MMA

-Morales made his Bellator debut at featherweight on May 20, 2016 against Hamilton Ash at Bellator 155.
+Morales made his Bellator debut at featherweight on May 20, 2016, against Hamilton Ash at Bellator 155.
 He won the fight via knockout with punches in the third round.

-Morales faced Justin Hugo at bantamweight on September 21, 2018 at Bellator 205.
+Morales faced Justin Hugo at bantamweight on September 21, 2018, at Bellator 205.
 He won the fight via unanimous decision.

 Dana White's Contender Series

-Morales faced Domingo Pilarte on July 17, 2018 at Dana White's Contender Series 13.
+Morales faced Domingo Pilarte on July 17, 2018, at Dana White's Contender Series 13.
 He lost the fight via technical submission via rear-naked choke.